 Ms Hunt found McCreedy’s refusal to take annual leave “unreasonable”.

 Additionally, she described her refusal as “excessive, and disappointingly vitriolic” considering she paid for holidays before getting approval.

-As a result, Ms Hunt directed the woman to accept the request and take leave as directed.
+As a result, Ms Hunt directed the woman to take leave as directed.